brntsllvn/brntsllvn.github.io/_posts/2018-10-27-rust-lifetimes-by-example.md

    |         ^ lifetime `'a` required
 ```

-Adding a lifetime annotation to parameter `y` finally makes this function the Klabnik and Nichols' original `longest`.
+Adding a lifetime annotation to parameter `y` finally makes the function identical to Klabnik and Nichols' original `longest`.

 ```rust
 fn main() {